mutewinter/cuesnap/README.md

 **Okay, let's go**

- 1. `brew install libmp3splt` _Install the mp3 clipping lbrary, it does the heavy-lifting._
+ 1. `brew install mp3splt` _Install the mp3 clipping lbrary, it does the heavy-lifting._
- 1. `gem install cuesnap`
+ 1. `gem install cuesnap` _The cuesnap command will now be available._
  1. `cuesnap phattrack.mp3 phattrack.cue` _*snap -- zzrgt -- crack*_
  1. `open phattrack` _Gaze into the eyes of your slim mp3 files_